Species

 IMG_7206.jpg

 Found in the sunny Mediterranean climate of Southern Europe these tortoises are small but mighty.
 They live in scrubland, oak and beech forests and on rocky hillsides, making them expert climbers.
 The golden yellow and black make for striking contrast on their shells.
-Although a smaller species, ranging 6-8 inches, make no mistake they are not slow and enjoy exploring and navigating around their habitat.
+Although a smaller species, ranging 4-8 inches, make no mistake they are not slow and enjoy exploring and navigating around their habitat.
 They make a great beginners pet with their environmental hardiness but do still have certain keeping requirements.
 While they do not dig deep burrows, if not provided a warm house in the cooler months, they will dig down several inches under the topsoil in order to thermoregulate but they do not hibernate.
 They are bold, curious and outgoing but can be territorial and if housed together adequate space and hiding spots are required.
+We work with two subspecies Hermann’s tortoise, the T. h. boettgeri, or Eastern Hermann’s and the T. h. hermanni, or Western Hermann’s; of which we have the smaller Tuscany locality and the slightly larger Corsica Island locality.

 Galapagos Tortoise